Lagoon

 I’d heard X68000 music before, such as on the Ys III JDK Special, and I didn’t really like it.
 I guess that was because of the synths used on each I’d heard before, because what I heard on this CD is GREAT, at LEAST as good as the arranged tracks at the beginning.

 And so, here it is, 31 tracks of original synth that you just can’t get enough of.
-While I have personally never played more than about 10 minutes of Lagoon (and at a very young age, did not understand how to get anywhere at first), was never a big fan of the game.
-But this music makes me wish otherwise, as my big brother had beaten this game and now tells me I should have done so back then.
+While I have personally never played more than about ten minutes of Lagoon (and at a very young age, did not understand how to get anywhere at first), was never a big fan of the game.
+But this music makes me wish otherwise, as my older sibling had beaten this game and now tells me I should have done so back then.
 I don’t have the will to play it now, oh well.

-Want the CD?
+Want the CD (or the even more rare cassette tape)?
 GOOD STINKING LUCK!
 This is apparently one of the most obscure OSTs to man, and it normally sells for $50 when it’s found.
-You won’t find this one in online stores, only from person to person.
+You won’t find this one in online stores, typically found in person-to-person secondhand trades.

 For information on our scoring systems, see our scoring systems overview.
 Learn more about our general policies on our ethics & policies page.